Expert Advice/Planning 101/Hiring VendorsArrowHiring Vendors

 Meeting Prospective Clients

 Most clients find him through word of mouth or Instagram during their wedding planning process.
-Prospective clients inquire via the company’s website or Instagram about availability, and Abalos will provide a baseline price to confirm that it’s within their budget.
+Prospective clients inquire via the company’s website or social media platforms (including Instagram) about availability, and Abalos will provide a baseline price to confirm that it’s within their budget.
 If so, he’ll schedule a chat to get to know the couple and vice versa.
-Then, he’ll walk them through his wedding packages—up to five hours, eight hours, or 12 hours—plus an a la carte menu with things such as drones and additional hours.
+Then, he’ll walk them through his wedding packages—up to five hours, eight hours, or 12 hours (which is considered the entire day)—plus an a la carte/add-on menu with things such as drones and additional hours.
 The eight-hour wedding videography package is the most popular, with another hour or so added on.

 Abalos notes that he makes a point of keeping his prices fair because, during his own wedding planning, he saw how wedding vendors or wedding professionals charged eye-popping prices.
 “We didn't want to do that because we paid for everything out of our pockets.
 We’re thinking about couples who are in the same position.”
 Sometimes couples are willing to find more in their budget after chatting with him and his team: “They see our personality and then they're like, ‘Oh man, we should book them because they seem very genuine and fun to work.’”